Medicare is the United States’ federally administered health care program.

 Although the benefits are identical for all supplement plans of the same letter (i.e., all Plan A policies offer the same coverage options), the premiums may vary from one insurance carrier to another, as well as from one geographic area to another.
 There are even three states that do not use the letter system but have different ways of designating their plans.

-What is Medicare Advantage and How Does It Work?
+What Is Medicare Advantage and How Does It Work?

 MA Plans also have an annual cap on how much participants will pay for their Part A and Part B services throughout the year.
-This annual maximum out-of-pocket amount can differ from plan to plan.
+This annual, maximum out-of-pocket amount can differ from plan to plan.
 You can get a full understanding of how MA plans can be a benefit to you HERE.